 Getting things done isn't just about shipping a product, or checking off items on a list, or even about marking a project as "Done."
-Getting things done is a process: it's a way of thinking that involves planning, execution, iteration, and reflection.
+Getting things done is a process: it's a way of thinking and doing that involves planning, execution, iteration, and reflection.

 There are often setbacks.
 There are many moving pieces.
 And without a clear management process for projects, tasks are overlooked and deadlines are missed.
-Often, the most effective processes involve collaboration to ensure the best possible outcomes.
+Often, the most effective processes involve collaboration from various teams to ensure the best possible outcomes.
 In short, getting things done isn't easy, and it's almost never smooth.
 Almost.

 Lyndi Thompson is a demand marketer at Tableau, which produces interactive data visualization products focused on business intelligence.
 Her job is to work with cross functional teams to introduce people to the world of visual analytics.
 She is also the undisputed agile Trello master.

 Lyndi's professional board boasts hundreds of cards, 40+ added members, and perfectly sorted lists that clearly dictate what needs to be prioritized, what is on the backburner, and what are just passing thoughts.
 These strategies help her to manage her teams, stay on top of an inordinate amount of initiatives, and accurately prioritize what's important and what can be put on hold.

 We can all use some new tips for maintaining an effective task flow.
 These best practices can be applied to anyone in any industry as a better way to get things done.
 Let’s dig into how Lyndi's Trello workflow optimizes her productivity:

 In her agile Trello board, Lyndi’s leftmost list is the “Done” column.
 It may seem surprising at first since many users follow the kanban approach, but it’s actually a very intuitive strategy.
-Having a list of items already accomplished as the first list, this structure helps motivate her to tackle the next one.
+By having a list of items already accomplished as the first list, this structure helps motivate her to tackle the next one.